-For more information on the self-service tokens, see "Tokens and User Self-Service" in the Integrator's Guide.
+In this case, the 16-character token is stored in the local JSON store.
+For more information, see "Tokens and User Self-Service" in the Integrator's Guide.

 If you do not include the snapshotToken and storage in the configuration, the default stateless configuration applies.